scottdavenport/ccc-landing2/README.md

    - Customize the appearance of the authentication UI
    - Configure email templates

+For detailed setup instructions and troubleshooting, see [docs/clerk-setup.md](docs/clerk-setup.md).

 ### Admin Access

 To restrict access to the admin dashboard: